Logan Ryan

-Logan Daniel Ryan (born February 9, 1991) is an American former professional football defensive back who played in the National Football League (NFL) for 11 seasons.
+Logan Daniel Ryan (born February 9, 1991) is an American former professional football player who was a defensive back in the National Football League (NFL) for 11 seasons.
 He played college football for the Rutgers Scarlet Knights as a cornerback and was selected by the New England Patriots in the third round of the 2013 NFL draft.
 Ryan also played for the Tennessee Titans, New York Giants, Tampa Bay Buccaneers, and San Francisco 49ers.
 He played cornerback for the first seven seasons of his career before switching to safety in 2020 and playing the position in his last four seasons.
-Since retirement from playing Ryan has worked as an NFL color analyst for CBS television broadcasts.
+Since retiring from playing, Ryan has worked as an NFL analyst for CBS television broadcasts.

 Early life

 A native of Berlin, New Jersey, Ryan attended Eastern Regional High School in Voorhees, New Jersey, and played for the Eastern Vikings high school football team.
 He was an all-state selection at both cornerback and quarterback.
 Regarded as a four-star recruit by Rivals.com, Ryan was ranked the No. 32 cornerback prospect in his class.